 - The 2020 direct allocation of the NIG to organisational units will be dependent upon the outcome of the 2019:

-- review of progress against existing strategic goals for the expenditure of the NIG (the NIG Goal Review), and
+- review of progress against existing strategic goals for the expenditure of the NIG (NIG Reviews), and

 - NIG Bids.

-- Each subsequent year’s direct allocation will be dependent upon the outcome of the previous year’s NIG Goal Review and NIG Bids.
+- Each subsequent year’s direct allocation will be dependent upon the outcome of the previous year’s NIG Reviews and NIG Bids.

 - The indirect allocations of the NIG will be distributed in accordance with their individual governance arrangements.

 - Each organisational unit in receipt of a direct allocation of the NIG must establish strategic goals for the expenditure of that allocation.

 - Goals for the expenditure of the NIG are:

 - in the form of an agreement using the NIG Goal Agreement Template, and

 - approved by the NIG Panel.